-400.4 Duties of the Election Commission
+400.04 Duties of the Election Commission

-- A. Rule on the qualifications of candidates, which shall occur within two school days after filing.
+A. Rule on the qualifications of candidates, which shall occur within two school days after filing.
 The Election Commission shall ensure that the candidates meet all qualifications necessary.
-The Election Commission shall provide the Student Government Association office with a current list of all eligible and ineligible candidates. - B. Organize a public forum after close of filing to allow candidates an opportunity to speak to the student body.
+The Election Commission shall provide the Student Government Association office with a current list of all eligible and ineligible candidates.

+B. Organize a public forum after close of filing to allow candidates an opportunity to speak to the student body.

-- C. Arrange for the main polling places in the Commons, building 22.
-Provide electronic ballots, computer terminals for voting online and other items necessary for the proper, efficient, and legal completion of elections. - D. Appoint nonpartisan poll workers. - E. Be responsible for the enforcement of all rules and regulations of the elections code. - F. Provide election package to each candidate at time of filing, and establish dates and times to hold candidate meetings in which the campaign rules will be explained to the candidates and discussed. - G. Advertise filing for elections and election dates. - H. The Election Commission shall provide a packet that includes at least an application, important dates pertaining to the election, endorsement form, and Title IV.
+C. Arrange for the main polling places in the Commons, building 22.
+Provide electronic ballots, computer terminals for voting online and other items necessary for the proper, efficient, and legal completion of elections.

+D. Appoint nonpartisan poll workers.

+E. Be responsible for the enforcement of all rules and regulations of the elections code.

+F. Provide election packet to each candidate at time of filing, and establish dates and times to hold candidate meetings in which the campaign rules will be explained to the candidates and discussed.

+G. Advertise filing for elections and election dates.

+H. The Election Commission shall provide a packet that includes at least a sample expense form, important dates pertaining to the election, endorsement form, and Title IV.

-400.5 Duties of the Supervisor of Elections
+400.05 Duties of the Supervisor of Elections

-- A. Provide, prior to each election, training for poll workers in their duties and responsibilities in the operation of the polls. - B. Provide adequate information concerning elections to UWF Publications prior to and following each election. - C. Hold election committee meetings to verify the validity of Election Code violations.
-The Supervisor of Elections may only vote in case of a tie. - D. To ensure that the Election Commission fulfills all responsibilities and duties. - E. Shall be responsible for obtaining expense statements from all elected candidates as defined in 408.2. - F. Oversee public inspection of election ballots.
+A. Provide, prior to each election, training for poll workers in their duties and responsibilities in the operation of the polls.

+B. Provide adequate information concerning elections to UWF Publications prior to and following each election.

+C. Hold Election Commission election committee meetings to verify the validity of Election Code violations.
+The Supervisor of Elections may only vote in case of a tie.

+D. Ensure that the Election Commission fulfills all responsibilities and duties.

+E. Obtain expense statements from all elected candidates as defined in 408.2.

+F. Oversee public inspection of election ballots.

+Chapter 40113: Amendment of Student Body Election Code

+40113.01 The Student Senate shall be prohibited from passing on final reading, changes to any section of Title IV of the Student Body Statutes in the four weeks prior to the filing date for Student Body Elections.

-Chapter 401: Officers to be Elected
+Chapter 40201: Officers to be Elected

-The following positions shall be elected in the Student Body Elections during Spring
+40201.01 The following positions shall be elected in the Student Body Elections during Spring Semester.

-Semester.